-A 27-year-old Pakistani physician, Dr. Maryam Shoukat, died just about 30 minutes before she was scheduled to receive a liver transplant at Rutgers University Hospital in Newark, United States.
+A 27-year-old Pakistani physician, Dr. Maryam Shoukat, died just about 30 minutes on September 28th, before she was scheduled to receive a liver transplant at Rutgers University Hospital in Newark, United States.
 Her passing follows a rapid deterioration of liver function while awaiting the procedure.

 Initially, the hospital had quoted a cost of around USD 900,000 for the transplant, but after community efforts and negotiations, the estimate was reduced to USD 450,000.
 APPNA deposited USD 100,000 upfront, which allowed Dr. Shoukat’s name to be officially placed on the transplant waiting list.